 - Don't wring or twist silk - blot with white towel instead

-- Line or hang dry AWAY from sunlight
+- Line or hang dry the silk sheets AWAY from sunlight

 - Avoid direct sunlight -- indoors or out